List of General Hospital characters introduced in the 1990s: Storylines

 In 1993, Dominique began to suffer from severe headaches and dizzy spells, and she was diagnosed with an inoperable brain tumor and only months to live.
 Scott was devastated by the news, but Dominique and he decided to have a second lavish wedding where all their friends and family could attend.
 Dominique wanted to give Scotty a child before she died, and that became possible when Lucy Coe agreed to become a surrogate for them.
 Lucy successfully carried Dominique's fertilized egg, and Dominique lived to hear the heartbeat of her child, but sadly did not live long enough to see the baby born.
 After hearing the baby's heartbeat, Dominique died in Scott's arms on a beautiful spring day overlooking the trees.
 In her will, Dominique left Scott a large amount of money for their child and him.
 Months later, Lucy gave birth to Dominique and Scott's daughter, and Lucy and Scott decided to name the baby Serena after Dominique's family's estate Serenity.

 Dominique's spirit returned in 1997 on the soap opera Port Charles, to comfort her daughter Serena, who was in the middle of an ugly custody battle started by Dominique's uncle Rex Stanton, who only wanted all of Dominique's money.
 Dominique also appeared to Scott and took him on a Christmas Carol-type journey by showing him his past, present, and future.
 She showed him the consequences that he would face if he did not open up his heart to love again, and with Dominique's help, Scott was finally able to let her go and move on with his life.

 In August 2022, it was revealed that Dominique has a son named Cody Bell, whom she gave up for adoption.
 When Mac first saw Cody, he immediately knew that there was a possibility that Cody could be his son.
-On November 9, a DNA test revealed that Mac is his biological father.
+On November 9, a DNA test revealed that Mac is his biological father and that Sonny tampered with the test results all those years ago.
 Cody lies and states it's not a match, as he has a chance at inheriting a 35 million dollar necklace if he's the son of Leopold.

 Serena Baldwin

 Serena Baldwin is a fictional character from the ABC soap opera General Hospital, and its now-defunct spin-off Port Charles.
 She was portrayed by Carly Schroeder.
 Serena's wealthy mother, Dominique Stanton Baldwin, was dying and wanted to leave a child for her husband Scott Baldwin.
 As a consequence, Serena was born via a surrogate mother, Lucy Coe.
+In June 2026, it was revealed that Kelly Kruger had been recast in the role.
+Previewing Kruger's debut as Serena, head writers Elizabeth Korte and Chris Van Etten revealed the character's return occurs at the hands of Lucy Coe, who requests her presence at Deception.
+She made her first appearance on July 30, 2026.